Russjas/annoying-game/README.md

 An_Annoying_Game_OOP_v2 is a version written with an oop mindset after some useful feedback on global variables and using classes

 An_Annoying_Game_OOP_v2.1 adds unique responses from search results

+An_Annoying_Game_Buttons is written with no text entry, just buttons.
+Also has an exe.
+Code is more ready to scale the game